 Step 2: Landforms Memory Game

 To play the game you’ll need this Printable Landforms Memory Game showcasing some of the major landforms.
-The game should be printed on heavy white or light colored cardstock and then cut out.
+The game should be printed on heavy white or light-colored cardstock and then cut out.
 Cards have either the name of a landform or a picture of the matching landform.
 You can create more of your own cards with other landforms as you master these.

 To play, just turn all of the cards over, face down, and take turns choosing two cards at a time to try to form matches.
 Your kids will need to match the landform that is pictured with the matching word.
 Young kids can play with the cards face up.

 It is not essential that your child learns every landform and all its intricacies in their school years.
 However, just for the sake of communication and cultural literacy, they should be familiar with some basics.
 You can use the cards as a flashcard review as well.
-Use the game as a jumping off point to learn more about the amazing surface of our earth.
+Use the game as a jumping-off point to learn more about the amazing surface of our earth.

 For teens only:

 As you play, you can require more information from your teens.
-When they get a match, have them tell a fact they know about that landforms, name a specific place on earth where the landform can be found, or tell how that landform is formed.
+When they get a match, have them tell a fact they know about that landforms, name a specific place on Earth where the landform can be found, or tell how that landform is formed.
 Is it from erosion?
-Does plate tectonics play a role?
+Do plate tectonics play a role?
 You might also discuss the water cycle in conjunction with some of the landforms.

 Step 3: Show What You Know